SaltyGoo/saltygoo.github.io/pages/BaldurHex/06-CenteolsLair.md

 <span class="blacktitle"> Feature C - Eldelorr's Ruins </span>

-Eldelorr was a fishing village at the edge of cloakwood.
+Eldelorr was a fishing village at the edge of Cloakwood.
 It has long since been overrun by monsters from the forest.
 <h5>Not in Baldur's Gate but lore acurate!</h5>

 ---